Why did God Choose an Terrible Way to Die?

 The Cross of Jesus.
 It is the centerpiece of the Christian faith.
 We put it on our walls and desks at work.
 We wear it around our necks as jewelry.
 Most churches have it prominently displayed as a beacon expressing our allegiance to Jesus.

-But do we really understand the significance of the Cross?
+But do we understand the original significance of the Cross?

-If that were not enough, crucifxion was designed to be publicly humiliating.
+If the pain were not enough, crucifixion was also designed to be publicly humiliating.
 It was used by the Romans to show their complete and total domination over people.
 The victim was stripped bare and publicly displayed hung up before his people to allow them to watch him slowly die.
 His agony was put on display for all to see.

 Death on a cross was so horrible that Roman citizens were not allowed to be crucified.
-Getting your head chopped off was so much better by comparision that crucifixion was the boogeyman of Rome.
 It was so repugnant that it wasn’t spoken of in polite circles.
 It was for slaves and barbarians only.

-In 1 Corinthian 1, Paul lays out this concept:
+In 1 Corinthian 1, Paul lays out these concepts: